What Happens When Lived Experience Gets a Seat at the Design Table

 Nobody asks why the most detailed diagnostic data in the building just walked out the door.

-Nobody asks, because the field was not built to ask.
+The field was not built to ask.

 It was built to applaud.

-Organizations often ask people with lived experience for their input, but they don’t always give them the power to make decisions.
-A 2024 review protocol in BMJ Open identified this as a key problem.
-It questioned why formal decision-making authority, like the power to change metrics, redirect budgets, or veto designs, remains with leadership, while people with lived experience are limited to providing input and narratives.
+A 2024 scoping review protocol published in BMJ Open, studying community advisory boards across participatory research, found that formal decision-making authority, such as the power to change metrics, redirect budgets, or veto designs, consistently remains with organizational leadership, while people with lived experience are confined to providing input and narratives (Nelson et al., BMJ Open, March 2024).

-Even guidance from the CSG Justice Center’s own Lived Experience Advisory Panel (LEAP) acknowledges this gap.
-It advises organizations to “identify areas of the process where the panel will be actively involved in decision-making and have an equal say.”
-This wording suggests that giving people with lived experience an equal voice is the exception, not the standard practice (CSG Justice Center / C4 Innovations, 2024).
+The CSG Justice Center's own Lived Experience Advisory Panel (LEAP) guidance acknowledges this gap explicitly, advising organizations to 'identify areas of the process where the panel will be actively involved in decision-making and have an equal say.'

 The field invites lived experience to speak.